Jakanapes/ComicVine/README.md

 volumes

-Calls to plurals return a CVObjectList:
+Calls to plurals return a CVObjectList, which contains the result array as well as the values from the return (total_count, offset, limit, resource).

     chars = ComicVine::API.characters

+CVObjectLists include enumerable, so they can be looped.

+    chars.each do |c|

 Pagination will return nil if you are at either end of the list, otherwise it will update the object allowing for looping